-F. No. IT(A)/1/2020-TPL Government of India Ministry of Finance Department of Revenue Central Board of Direct Taxes \\\\
+F. No. IT(A)/1/2020-TPL

+Government of India

+Ministry of Finance

+Department of Revenue

+Central Board of Direct Taxes

-Dated: 4th March, 2020
+Dated: 22 April, 2020

-Sub.: Clarifications on provisions of the Direct Tax Vivad se Vishwas Bill, 2020 - reg.
+Sub.: Clarifications on provisions of the Direct Tax Vivad se Vishwas Act, 2020 - reg.

 During the Union Budget, 2020 presentation, the 'Vivad se Vishwas' Scheme was announced to provide for dispute resolution in respect of pending income tax litigation.
-Pursuant to Budget announcement, the Direct Tax Vivad se Vishwas Bill, 2020 (Vivad se Vishwas) was introduced in the Lok Sabha on 5th Feb, 2020.
-The objective of Vivad se Vishwas is to inter alia reduce pending income tax litigation, generate timely revenue for the Government and benefit taxpayers by providing them peace of mind, certainty and savings on account of time and resources that would otherwise be spent on the long-drawn and vexatious litigation process.
-Subsequently, based on the representations received from the stakeholders regarding its various provisions, official amendments to Vivad se Vishwas have been proposed.
-These amendments seek to widen the scope of Vivad se Vishwas and reduce the compliance burden on taxpayers.
+Pursuant to Budget announcement, the Direct Tax Vivad se Vishwas Bill, 2020 (the Bill) was introduced in the Lok Sabha on 5th Feb, 2020.
+Subsequently, based on the representations received from the stakeholders regarding its various provisions, official amendments to the Bill were proposed.
+These amendments sought to widen the scope of the bill and reduce the compliance burden on taxpayers.